 Although most religious groups know their own history better than outsiders, this is not true of Jehovah’s Witnesses.
-Watchtower publications slant their historical accounts so as to present the religion in the best possible light, and JWs are forbidden to read opposing viewpoints.
+This is mainly because the Watchtower Society (their legal publishing arm) – in a bid to present their religion in the best possible light – slant their historical accounts and forbid Jehovah’s Witnesses from reading opposing viewpoints.

 Russell bought into the false teaching that was circulating at that time, that Jesus would return physically in 1874.
 Though he modified his view to an “invisible presence”, he concluded:

 “Though the manner in which they had expected Jesus was in error, yet the time … was correct and that the Bridegroom came in the Autumn of 1874” (Zion Watchtower Oct/Nov 1881, 3).

 At great expense, Russell travelled to Giza, Egypt and calculating the measurements of the Egyptian pyramids, he arrived at 1914 as the date in which the Golden Age would start.
 Jehovah’s Witnesses still hold to 1914 as the year when Jesus returned invisibly and began to rule in heaven.

 In 1879, Russell left the Adventists and began publishing his own newsletter called Zion Watch Tower and the Herald of Christ’s Presence.
 In 1884, he, along with his “Bible student” followers incorporated the Watchtower Tract and Bible Society.

 He wrote seven volumes of books called Studies in the Scripture.
 These works form the bases for much of the doctrines JWs today believe.

 Russell claimed that if people study the Bible without his books, they will go into darkness but if they study it with his books, they would have the light of the Scripture: